MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-ws-federation-provider.md

 # Configure WS-Federation provider for portals

 A WS-Federation–compliant security token service provider can be added as an identity provider.
 For example, Azure Active Directory, or single Active Directory Federation Services server.
 Also, a single [[!INCLUDE[pn-azure-shortest](../../../includes/pn-azure-shortest.md)] ACS](https://azure.microsoft.com/documentation/articles/active-directory-dotnet-how-to-use-access-control/) namespace can be configured as a set of individual identity providers.
-The settings for both AD FS and ACS are based on the properties of the WsFederationAuthenticationOptions class.

 To configure WS-Federation provider: